- Vitamin A (100% as beta-carotene)

 Organic Tomato (Fruit) Israel

-The tomato is one of our most powerful superfoods because of its beneficial vitamins, antioxidants and phytochemicals, such as lycopene.
-Beta-carotene gives it its rich, red color and is one of the nutrients that endows it with the ability to prevent certain cancers.
+The tomato is one of the most powerful superfoods because of its beneficial vitamins and antioxidant phytonutrients, such as lycopene and beta-carotene.
+These phytonutrients give tomato its rich, red color and help endow it with its health-giving properties.
 Technically a fruit, the tomato is used in cuisine around the world and has a long list of health benefits.

 - Is nutrient dense and packed with vitamins A and C, lycopene, beta-carotene and potassium